 - Board of Certification of Professional Organizers – Certified Professional Organizer (CPO) in 2007

 - Served on board of National Association of Productivity and Organizing Professional

 - The CPO-CD & CPO certifications require extensive continuing education

 - National Association of Productivity & Organizing Professionals (NAPO) & Institute for Challenging Disorganization (ICD) have valuable yearly conferences – I have been a presenter at both.

 In the corporate world, I teach productivity and time management seminars.
 As a productivity expert, I have been quoted in the Wall Street Journal, Reader’s Digest and on WBIR-TV (NBC affiliate, Knoxville, TN).
 For many years, I wrote a regular column for the Knoxville Business Journal.
 I teach classes on organization and productivity at the University of Tennessee, Knoxville.

 People often ask me about my office.
 It is located about 50 feet from my house and I call it the “Biltmore Birdhouse”.
 While it was being built, some house wrens moved in, and I could just see them thinking that they had found themselves a house the size of The Biltmore House in Asheville, North Carolina.
 Anyone is welcome to stop by and give me some gardening advice; I always could use it.

 Once again on a personal note: I love my profession.
 My career as a professional organizer and productivity expert has allowed me to become an author of two books, a columnist, a speaker and teacher, and to really help people.
 It allows me to spend some time each year working in Amelia Island where I grew up, and that has provided my favorite job experience: I walked across the sand dunes to work with a client.
-When not at the beach, I enjoy feeding the birds, gardening and trying to keep my two house cats happy.
+When not at the beach, I enjoy feeding the birds, gardening and trying to keep my house cat happy.